uport-project/ethr-did/README.md

 const ethrDid = new EthrDID({provider, address, registry})
 ```

-or manually assign `sendAsync` before creating an instance of the `web3` provider
+or manually assign `sendAsync` before creating an instance of the `web3` provider.

 ```js
 import Web3 from 'web3'